bounswe/bounswe2022group6/deliverables/CMPE451_Customer_Presentation_Milestone_3.md

 * [Artun Akdoğan](https://github.com/bounswe/bounswe2022group6/wiki/Artun-Akdo%C4%9Fan)
 ## **Member:** [Artun Akdoğan](https://github.com/bounswe/bounswe2022group6/wiki/Artun-Akdo%C4%9Fan), Group 6 - Backend.

 ### **Responsibilities:**

+#### **Milestone 1**
+We started this semester by reviewing last semester's already-prepared requirements.
+I suggested and changed parts of the account management requirements to make them more precise and correct.
+Also, I was able to plan the Backend subteam's communication plan and initialize the communication channel via Discord.

+As a backend developer, I was responsible for initializing the application and implementing the basic API for the first milestone described in the requirements.
+I have taken an active role in containerizing both Backend and Frontend via Docker, finding the most suitable database for our project, and unifying them in a relevant, robust and secure manner via Docker Compose.
+I also took an active role in the Deployment of the pre-release on the AWS EC2 instance.
+Besides, I have created the profile view API and user registration API.
+Apart from those work, I was constantly dealing with bugs that are either caused by backend frameworks, or by Deployment.

+Last but not least, I was able to fix some deployment bugs on the Amazon instance and deploy the milestone demo.
+Also, I updated the project plan according to my work.

+#### **Milestone 2**
+As a member of Backend subteam, I was mainly responsible for developing required features on the backend that both Frontend and Mobile subteams can use.
+I wrote required code and made related changes on Backend and Database environments for this task.
+I also fixed lots of code on Backend and Frontend.
+Besides, I was responsible for containerization and deployment of the application.

+My main responsibility was developing appropriate Location manager and Content manager classes, and writing related code within it.
+For location manager, I have researched large amounts of existing API's, but I decided that it was best to keep world data in our database.
+So, I wrote relevant code and models to implement it.
+I wrote documentations and testcases for my work.
+I also implemented comment, post, and vote endpoints, for both GET and POST methods, on Content Manager app.
+I fixed related issues that raised afterwards, and wrote documentation for it.

+For annotation feature and better management of location data for Location Manager, I had to migrate our database from MySQL to PostgreSQL, and I created 3 different databases to store general data, annotation data, and location-based large data.
+For this mission, I have researched huge amounts of materials, and fixed already implemented code.
+Unfortunately, I required to remove reset-db feaute that mainly used for development purposes, as it wasn't compatible with PostgreSQL.
+Fortunately, I was able to connect our Django Backend with the new database successfully.

+#### **Milestone 3**
+For the final milestone, I was mainly responsible for creating Backend endpoints and writing the relevant testcases with Postman documents.
+Those endpoints were critical as both Backend and Mobile subteams needed them to finalize their work.
+Also, I was responsible for relevant Docker containerization updates and improvements that must be done to decrease container footprint on the AWS instances as we were working with very low RAM.

+I started my work by completing the missing tests from Milestone 2.
+After writing testcases and enhancing documents, I implemented necessary endpoints for other subteams to use.
+Besides, we were missing a production build for docker containers.
+Before this build, we were using development builds with their debug options enabled.
+This was a security breach, not to mention its extra overhead on the system.

+Last but not least, I have contributed to Customer Milestone 2's report and Location Manager API's documentation for the group report.

 ## **Main contributions:**

+#### **Milestone 1**
+* Researching on technologies to use in Backend development.
+* Deciding on the roadmap of Backend Development via meetings and requirements review.
+* Creating Application workspace folders for Backend, Frontend, and Mobile subteams.
+* Initializing Backend workspace via Django and with MySQL database.
+* Deploying the application via docker compose on AWS EC2 instance.
+* Containerizing both Backend and Frontend applications via Docker.
+* Implementing the Account View function.
+* Implementing the User Registration feature.
+* Documenting API's via Postman.
+* Fixing bugs that are related to Backend or Deployment.
+* Attending all meetings and taking notes for them.

+#### **Milestone 2**
+* Deployment of Backend and Frontend on Amazon AWS
+* Various bug fixes on backend and frontend
+* Reviewing pull requests
+* Implementing locmgr APIs for IP location retrieval and country/state/city list retrieval
+* Restructuring locmgr API's location data script by updating SQL file
+* Migrating the database from MySQL to PostgreSQL
+* Implementing Post View API
+* Implementing Comment View API
+* Implementing Content Voting System
+* Uploading the Group Meeting #5 Notes

+#### **Milestone 3**
+* Writing the missing tests for content manager
+* Implementing Edit Post/Comment Endpoint
+* Implementing Reputation Field for Users
+* Implementing ViewProfile Endpoint
+* Implementing Picture Store for Posts and Accounts (Its cancelled as we decided to keep data in another AWS instance)
+* Implementing Delete Method for Comments and Posts
+* Implementing Production Docker Code and Its Documentations
+* Updating Running Manuals of Backend and Frontend
+* Writing Milestone 2 Customer Feedback
+* Writing Location Manager API for Final Group Report

 #### **Code related significant issues:**